Reneechang17/Netflix-CloudPipeline/README.md

 [Install]
 WantedBy=multi-user.target
 ```

-5. Then we can enable and start the Prometheus:
+5. Then we can enable and start the Prometheus

     ```
     sudo systemctl enable prometheus
     sudo systemctl start prometheus
     ```

 6. Verify Status: `sudo systemctl status prometheus`
 7. Finally, you can use *PublicIP:9000* to access the web browser.
 Make sure setting up the port 9090 for Prometheus in Security group